Seagate/cortx-motr/doc/HLD_of_SNS_Repair.rst

 -  "Component level locking" is achieved by taking lock on an extent of object data on the same server where these data are located.

 -  Time-stamp based optimistic concurrency control.
-See `Scalable Concurrency Control and Recovery for Shared Storage <Scalable-Concurrency-Control-and-Recovery-for-Shared-Storage>`__.
+See "Scalable Concurrency Control and Recovery for Shared Storage".

 Independently of whether a cluster-wide object level locking model [1]_, where the data are protected by locks taken on cluster-wide object (these can be either extent locks taken in cluster-wide object byte offset name-space [2]_ or "whole-file" locks [3]_), or component level locking model, or time-stamping model is used, locks or time-stamps are served by a potentially replicated locking service running on a set of *lock servers* (a set that might be equal to the set of servers in the pool).
 The standard locking protocol as used by the file system clients would imply that all locks or time-stamps necessary for an aggregation group processing must be acquired before any processing can be done.
 This implies a high degree of synchronization between agents processing copy packets from the same aggregation group.